-The SY55857L is a fully differential, high-speed dual translator optimized to accept any logic standard from single-ended TTL/CMOS to differential LVDS, HSTL, or CML and translate it to LVPECL.
+The SY55857L is a fully differential, a high-speed dual translator optimized for accepting any logic standard from the single-ended TTL/CMOS to differential LVDS,

+HSTL, or CML and translate it to LVPECL.
 Translation is guaranteed for speeds up to 2.5Gbps (2.5GHz toggle frequency).
 The SY55857L does not internally terminate its inputs, as different interfacing standards have different termination requirements[15].

-Inputs of both used chips are terminated accordingly to used logic.
-The LVDS input is terminated differentially by 100 $\Omega$ resistor between positive and negative inputs.
+Inputs of both used chips are terminated accordingly to the used logic.
+The LVDS input is terminated differentially by 100 $\Omega$ resistor between the positive and the negative inputs.
 PECL input is terminated by Thevenin resistor network.
-Thevenin termination method was selected as optimal one, due to the absence of a proper power voltage (1,3 V) for direct termination by 50 $\Omega$ resistors.
+Thevenin termination method was selected as optimal one, due to the absence of a proper power voltage (1.3 V) for direct termination by 50 $\Omega$ resistors.
 Termination on FPGA side is realized directly by settings the proper digital logic type on input pins.